 Houston Grand Opera offers Opera Insights lectures before every performance.
-These events are free to ticket-holders, so come early and join us in the Pre-Show Lecture room at HGO Resilience Theater for the inside scoop on the day's opera!
+These events are free to ticket-holders, so come early and join us on the Orchestra level of the Brown Auditorium for the inside scoop on the day's opera!
 Event begins 45 minutes before curtain.

-Behind the Music follows every Series B subscription matinee performance; join us in the Pre-Show Lecture room at HGO Resilience Theater for an intimate conversation about the day's opera, with guests from the cast and creative team.
+Behind the Music follows every Series B subscription matinee performance; join us in the Green Room on the mezzanine (elevator level 2) for an intimate conversation about the day's opera, with guests from the cast and creative team.